richardschneider/ipfs-encryption/src/keystore.md

 - Manages the lifecycle of a key
 - Keys are encrypted at rest
-- Uses PKCS #8 for key storage
 - Enforces the use of safe key names
+- Uses encrypted PKCS 8 for key storage
+- Uses PKBDF2 for a "stetched" key encryption key
 - Enforces NIST SP 800-131A and NIST SP 800-132
+- Uses PKCS 7: CMS (aka RFC 2315) to encrypt and/or sign plain data